nejla-eh/meet/README.md

 Given user wanted to change the settings

-When the user tries to enter them
+When the user changes the settings

 Then the user should get an error